yetanotherco/aligned-layer/docs/0_internal/4_b_4_approve_unpause.md

    ![Sign transaction](images/4_b_2_approve_unpause_4.png)

-6. Once the transaction is executed, the pause will be effective.
+6. Once the transaction is executed, the unpause will be effective.